 Who should have one

-If you and the other parent can agree, we recommend you make a parenting plan.
-This is a good way for you to have overnight or daytime care recognised in your assessment.
+If you and the other parent can agree on things, you should make a parenting plan.

 - where your children will live

-- time spent with other people, such as grandparents
+- how much time they’ll spend with other people, such as grandparents

-- how you’ll communicate with the other parent or with other people, such as by phone, email or letters
+- how you’ll contact each other or other people, such as by phone, email or letter

-- what arrangements need to be made for special days, such as birthdays and holidays
+- what you’ll do for special days like birthdays and holidays

-When there are major changes to your care arrangements, you should try to make a new parenting plan with the other parent.
+If there are major changes, try to make a new plan with the other parent.